RReynoldes/CodeSync/README.md

 ## Contact

-If you have any questions or feedback, feel free to reach out to us at [email address].
+If you have any questions or feedback, feel free to reach out to us at rreynoldes@gmail.com.

+## Authors

+- Roger Reynoldes (@RReynoldes)